jo47011/knx-converter/README.md

 ITEMS_UNUSED_CONTROLS_FILE ="unused-control.items"
 ```

-You definitly need to adjust the following settings that the script can determine what are your actors and what are your
+You definitely need to adjust the following settings that the script can determine what are your actors and what are your
 controls.
 This may be improved in future by extracting more information from the *knxproj* files.
 See *TODOS.md*.

 ```python